...standing in solidarity with all life, arising from a wish for mutual happiness and growth.

 We found a ranch, and decided we were going rescue some animals.
 What started as a private activity of rescuing a couple of goats, Rufus and Reggie from

 , has been evolving into a little sanctuary.
-We've been able to provide a home for goats, sheep, cows, pigs, and chickens.
-Life on the ranch doesn't get any better--or more compassionate--than this.
+We've been able to provide a home for goats, sheep, cows, pigs, chickens, and ducks.
+Life on the ranch doesn't get any better - or more compassionate - than this.

 Miyoko, Michael, Seraphina, and Cammy

 Driving through the West Marin countryside, you may notice that many residences, stables, and ranches have their own name.
-To go along with our town's tradition, and to celebrate California's old Spanish heritage, we've adopted the name Rancho Compasión, Spanish for "compassion ranch".
+To tag along to our town's tradition, and to honor California's old Spanish heritage, we've adopted the name Rancho Compasión, Spanish for "compassion ranch".
 Compassion is at the heart of what we do and how we live.